 Graham Care Homes is a family-owned group of seven nursing and residential care homes in Kent, Surrey and London.
 The service is owned and run by Ernie Graham whose aim is to provide long-term sustainable care for people, including people living with dementia.
 Graham Care Homes is constantly thinking of how to improve the care they provide and is not afraid of changing to new and specialist technologies.

-Adopting technology in care homes
+Adopting technology in Graham Care

 “At Graham Care we recognised that the latest technology would help us strive to mitigate risk, demonstrate resident care outcomes, demonstrate compliance with regulations and standards to our end users and stakeholders in their care, such as commissioners, CQC and relatives.